nyaruka/goflow/README.md

 ## Sessions

-Sessions can easily be persisted between waits by calling `json.Marshal` on the `Session` instance to marshal it as JSON.
+Sessions can be persisted between waits by calling `json.Marshal` on the `Session` instance to marshal it as JSON.
 You can inspect this JSON at https://sessions.temba.io/.

 ## Utilities